BryanWilhite/Blog/presentation/entry/2016/2016-07-25-migration-to-ubuntu-14-04-64-bit.md

 ## Mounting the Guest from my Windows 10 VM

-“[How to Share Folders in Ubuntu &amp; Access them from Windows 7](http://www.digitalcitizen.life/how-access-ubuntu-shared-folders-windows-7)” is a decent introduction to mounting Ubuntu from Windows.
+“[How to Share Folders in Ubuntu & Access them from Windows 7](http://www.digitalcitizen.life/how-access-ubuntu-shared-folders-windows-7)” is a decent introduction to mounting Ubuntu from Windows.
 I found these shell commands necessary:

 ```console
 apt-get install -y samba samba-common python-glade2 system-config-samba